Irreducibility and ergodicity of SPDEs driven by pure jump noise: Introduction and motivation

 Let $H$ be a topological space with Borel $\sigma$-field $\mathcal{B}(H)$, and let $\mathbb{X}:=\{X^x(t),t\geq0;x\in H\}$ be an $H$-valued Markov process on some probability space $(\Omega,\mathcal{F},\PP)$. $\mathbb{X}$ is said to be irreducible in $H$ if for each $t>0$ and $x\in H$

 In this paper, we are concerned with the irreducibility of stochastic partial differential equations (SPDEs) and stochastic differential equations (SDEs) driven by pure jump noise.

 0.2cm The irreducibility is a fundamental property of stochastic dynamic systems.
-More precisely, the importance of the study of the irreducibility lies in its relevance in the analysis of the ergodicity of Markov processes.
-The uniqueness of the invariant measures/ergodicity is usually obtained by proving irreducibility and the strong Feller property, or the asymptotic strong Feller property, or the $e$-property; see \cite{DZ 1996, D, DMT 1995, Hairer M 2006,Kapica,KPS 2010, PZ}.
-These methods are proved to be powerful tools to establish the uniqueness of invariant measures/ergodicity for various dynamical systems driven by Gaussian noise, and there is a huge amount of literature on this topic; see e.g., \cite{FM 1995,FGRT 2015,GT 2016,T 2020} and the references therein.
-Irreducibility plays an indispensable role in establishing large deviations of the occupation measures of Markov processes, we refer the reader to \cite{ JNPS 2015,JNPS 2018,JNPS 2021,MN 2018,NPX 2022, W}; and it also plays an important role in the study of the recurrence of Markov processes; see \cite{DZ 1996}.
+The importance of the study of the irreducibility lies in its relevance in the analysis of the ergodicity of Markov processes.
+The uniqueness of the invariant measures/ergodicity is usually obtained by proving irreducibility and the strong Feller property, or the asymptotic strong Feller property, or the $e$-property; see \cite{DZ 1996, D, DMT 1995, FM 1995,FGRT 2015,GT 2016, Hairer M 2006,Kapica,KPS 2010, PZ,T 2020}.
+Irreducibility also plays an indispensable role in establishing large deviations of the occupation measures of Markov processes, we refer the reader to \cite{ JNPS 2015,JNPS 2018,JNPS 2021,MN 2018,NPX 2022, W}; and it also plays an important role in the study of the recurrence of Markov processes; see \cite{DZ 1996}.

-The study of the irreducibility for stochastic dynamical systems driven by Gaussian noise has a long history; see, for instance, the classical works \cite{D,PZ} and the books \cite{DZ 1996,DaPrato2004}.
-There is a large amount of literature devoted to this topic.
+The study of the irreducibility of stochastic dynamical systems driven by Gaussian noise has a long history, and there is a large amount of literature devoted to this topic; see, for instance, the classical works \cite{D,PZ}, the books \cite{DZ 1996,DaPrato2004}, and \cite{EM2001,Flandoli 1997,FM 1995,PZ, Z}.
 To obtain the irreducibility for stochastic equations driven by Gaussian noise, one usually needs to solve a control problem.
 In doing so, three ingredients play very important role: the (approximate) controllability of the associated PDEs, Girsanov's transformation of Wiener processes, and the support of Wiener processes/stochastic convolutions on path spaces.
-See also \cite{EM2001,Flandoli 1997,FM 1995,PZ, Z} and the references therein.